ShivamAgarwal-code/Privilege--socal-equality/README.md

 # Privilege

 A quiz web application to educate users on their privilege and what to do about their privilege.
+I made this project on Katyyouthhacks'22.
+Theme of the hackathon is to solve social inequality through web or app based model/prototype...

 Check out the site:
 https://privilege-heroku.herokuapp.com/